huangxc6/verilog_practice/CDC/README.md

 ## 1. Metastability

-Metastbility refers to signals that do not assume stable 0 or 1 states for some duration of time at some point during normal operation of a design.
+Metastability refers to signals that do not assume stable 0 or 1 states for some duration of time at some point during normal operation of a design.

 ![Metastable](D:\BaiduSyncdisk\code practice\verilog_practice\CDC\images\Metastable.png)